-A divorce lawyer, like from Gray & Becker, P.C., can provide insight and guidance during such an emotional and confusing time.
+A divorce lawyer can provide insight and guidance during such an emotional and confusing time.
 We encourage those who are struggling with the process of divorce, including alimony, to meet with a lawyer as soon as possible.
 One of the biggest concerns you might have is what factors a judge may consider when enforcing the terms of alimony.

 Who Is More Dependent?

 A major influencing factor in who gets alimony and for what amount, is regarding which spouse is more dependent on the other financially.
 A family court judge is likely to weigh significant importance on what kind of arrangement will enable both spouses to live at a reasonably similar standard as when married.
 The judge may look at how much each spouse earns to decide who is more dependent than the other.

 In some situations, the decision may be easy — particularly if one spouse stayed at home to care for kids while the other worked to earn the total household income.
 But in other circumstances, it may not be as simple.
 Both spouses may have fluctuated in income over the years, taken turns supporting the other, and need help from an attorney to figure out what is a fair arrangement.
 The court is probably going to evaluate these factors when establishing the terms of alimony:

 - How much each spouse makes (or could earn) per month